-- 6 small bunches fresh fennel, cut into small pieces, used at garnish
+6 small bunches of fresh fennel cut into small pieces, used at garnish

 - In a stockpot, heat the olive oil over high heat.
 Add the bacon and cook until well brown, stirring well about 3-4 minutes.

 - Using a slotted spoon, transfer the bacon to a plate linked with a paper towel and set aside.

 - Add the onion, garlic, carrots, thyme, and red pepper flakes to the pot and continue to cook over medium-high heat stirring well until the onion begins to soften, about 3-4 minutes.